tinoryj/SGXDedup/README.md

 SGXDedup is tested on a machine that equips with a Gigabyte B250M-D3H motherboard and an Intel i5-7400 CPU and runs Ubuntu 18.04.5 LTS.

 Before running SGXDedup, check if your machine supports SGX.
 If there is an option as `SGX` or `Intel Software Guard Extensions` in BIOS, then enable the option; otherwise your machine does not support SGX.
 We strongly recommend to find the SGX-supported device in the [SGX hardware list](https://github.com/ayeks/SGX-hardware).

 ### Registration

-SGXDedup uses EPID-based remote attestation, and you need to register an EPID at the [EPID attestation page](https://api.portal.trustedservices.intel.com/EPID-attestation).
+SGXDedup uses EPID-based remote attestation, and you need to register at the [EPID attestation page](https://api.portal.trustedservices.intel.com/EPID-attestation).
 Then, you can find your SPID and the corresponding subscription keys (both the primary and the secondary keys) at the [products page](https://api.portal.trustedservices.intel.com/products).
 Our test uses the `DEV Intel® Software Guard Extensions Attestation Service (Unlinkable)` product.

 ### Dependencies